 From there, you’ll get an up-close view of the stunning 620-foot waterfall.

-• It’s a fairly big parking area (holds around 60 vehicles)
+- Parking: The parking lot is fairly big (holds around 60 vehicles)

 Keep in mind that the Yosemite Valley Shuttle does not stop near Bridalveil Fall, so you’ll need to drive yourself and park at the trailhead.